Skip to content (press enter)

 unmanaged retreat

-The sea level in San Diego County is projected to rise from one foot by 2050 and up to 7 feet by 2100.
+The sea level in San Diego County is projected to rise one foot by 2050 and up to 7 feet by 2100.
 Each ‘vertical’ foot of sea level rise equates to the loss of 50-100 ‘horizontal’ feet of beach.
 The science is quite clear; we will lose our beaches if we do not leave space for our beaches to migrate landward.
 This is why Surfrider Foundation advocates for a policy known as managed retreat.

 Other entities advocate for beach nourishment and engineered solutions to preserve our beaches, but these expensive strategies have unintended consequences and will be ineffective as sea levels rise exponentially by the turn of the century.
 Simply put, the ocean is moving landward, and we cannot stop it.
 We can have a managed retreat or an unmanaged one.